No blow-up by nonlinear It\^o noise for the Euler equations: Introduction

 Although in our paper we focus on spatially smooth solutions, we briefly recall that irregular solutions can give rise to anomalous dissipation and non-uniqueness in both the Euler and Navier-Stokes equations.
 Notable works in this direction include (among many others) those by De Lellis and Sz\'{e}kelyhidi \cite{DeLSze2014} and Isett \cite{Ise2018} on the 3D Euler equations, Vishik's works on the 2D Euler equations \cite{Vis2018_1,Vis2018_2}, as well as Albritton, Bru\'e, and Colombo's work on the forced 3D Navier-Stokes equations \cite{AlbBruCol2022}.

 Concerning the stochastic case, the study of the stochastic Euler equations began with the two-dimensional case, yielding global existence and global well-posedness results across various function spaces, see \cite{doi:10.1080, BesFla1999, BrzPes2001, 10.2307/2667278, GlaVic2014, doi:10.1137,MikVal2000} and references therein.
-In three-dimensional cases, among other papers, Kim \cite{Kim2009} derived a local strong $H^{\alpha}(\mathbb{R}^3)$-solution under additive noise conditions, provided $\alpha>5/2$.
-Building on their 2D results, Glatt-Holtz and Vicol \cite{GlaVic2014} showed local well-posedness results for the 3D stochastic Euler equations driven by a diverse range of multiplicative noise.
+In three-dimensional cases, among other papers, Kim \cite{Kim2009} derived a local strong $H^{s}(\mathbb{R}^3)$-solution under additive noise conditions, provided $s>5/2$.
+Glatt-Holtz and Vicol \cite{GlaVic2014} showed local well-posedness results for the 3D stochastic Euler equations driven by a wide range of multiplicative noise.
 They proved that the solution is global with high probability when the multiplicative noise is linear.
 Euler equations with transport noise have also been studied, including, among others, Brze\'{z}niak, Flandoli, and Maurelli's work on the 2D case \cite{BrzFlaMau2016}, and Crisan, Flandoli, and Holm's work on the 3D case \cite{CriFlaHol2019}.
 We briefly mention that a lot of works have been devoted to stochastic Navier-Stokes equations (e.g. \cite{FlaGat1995,HaiMat2006,BiaFla2020,FerZan2018}).

-The lack of a global well-posedness result in the deterministic 3D Euler equations has lead to the question of whether noise can restore well-posedness.
-This concept, known as regularization by noise, often pertains to recovering well-posedness in the presence of non-smooth drifts for finite-dimensional ODEs.
-Rigorous investigations of this subject can be found in works by Krylov and R\"ockner~\cite{krylov2005strong}, Fedrizzi and Flandoli~\cite{fedrizzi2011pathwise}, Catellier and Gubinelli \cite{catellier2016averaging}, among others.
-Additionally, the associated linear transport equations have been studied first in \cite{flandoli2010well} by Flandoli, Gubinelli, and Priola, where a regularization by noise phenomenon has been shown.
-The rationale behind this approach lies in the irregular nature of the velocity field in fluid dynamics, making a linear transport equation with a non-smooth drift an appropriate initial model for this situation.
+\textbf{Regularization and prevention of blow-up by noise in finite dimensions:} The lack of a global well-posedness result in the deterministic 3D Euler equations has lead to the question of whether noise can restore well-posedness.
+This concept is known as regularization by noise.
+A well-understood example in this regard is the case of ODEs with non-smooth drifts, where the addition of an additive noise can bring well-posedness, see for example the works by Krylov and R\"ockner~\cite{krylov2005strong}, Fedrizzi and Flandoli~\cite{fedrizzi2011pathwise}, Catellier and Gubinelli \cite{catellier2016averaging}, among many others.
+This regularization result for ODEs can be translated into a regularization effect, by transport noise, for linear transport equations with non-smooth drift, see the seminal work \cite{flandoli2010well} by Flandoli, Gubinelli, and Priola.
+A motivation behind these works is that velocity fields arising from fluid models are often irregular, hence a linear transport equation with a non-smooth drift is an appropriate initial model for possible regularization phenomena in fluid dynamics.